Beauty In A Tik: Frizzy Hair Hacks

 Advertisement

-While these hacks are great quick fixes, the expert consensus is that the trick to minimising frizz, flyaways and static strands lies in the hair products you use.
-Anyea says the more moisture you leave in your hair, the more protection you create against frizz and humidity.
-It all starts with a great shampoo and conditioner.
-"I recommend using the Hydrating Cream Hairbath, £26, and Hydrating Cream Conditioner, £28," says Anyea.
-"They can begin to heal the hair and bring more moisture to it."

 Hairstylist Larry King says it's important that the hair is well-moisturised with products that offer support and control, especially if you have curly hair, which tends to be drier in texture and therefore more prone to frizz.
-The right product will act like a barrier between your hair and the elements.
+The right product will act as a barrier between your hair and the elements.
 Adam agrees: "The key is to keep hair hydrated.
-Treat it with a hydrating mask such as L’Oréal Professionnel Serie Expert Absolut Repair Mask, £36, which intensely replenishes and hydrates dry hair and opt for a styling smoother such as the TECNI.ART Liss Control, £16.50, and gently apply throughout the hair to tame flyaways."
+Treat it with a hydrating mask such as L’Oréal Professionnel Serie Expert Absolut Repair Mask, which intensely replenishes and hydrates dry hair and opt for a styling smoother, and gently apply throughout the hair to tame flyaways."

-If you style your hair with straighteners or tongs, celebrity hairstylist Michael Douglas would recommend the OGX Argan Oil of Morocco Heat Protect Spray, £7.49, or the OGX Frizz Defy+ Coconut Miracle Oil Air Dry Cream, £7.46.
-"Both of these products create this protective barrier and significantly reduce the impact of humidity," says Michael, as well as shielding against intense heat from tools.
-"If you’d like to give your hair that extra bit of help, the Hydrate & Defrizz+ Kukui Oil pH Balanced Shampoo, £6.99, and Conditioner, £6.99, will help give you more shine and less frizz."

-J.Lo and Kim Kardashian's hairstylist Chris Appleton also has an excellent product recommendation, one which he used to prep Jennifer's hair at last year's Superbowl, which was intensely hot and humid: Color Wow's Dream Coat Supernatural Spray, £26.
+J.Lo and Kim Kardashian's hairstylist Chris Appleton also has an excellent product recommendation, one which he used to prep Jennifer's hair at last year's Superbowl, which was intensely hot and humid: Color Wow's Dream Coat Supernatural Spray.
 This should be applied to damp, towel-dried hair before styling.
-"Water in the air always affects the hair instantly, but I prepped J.Lo's hair with this, which is our go to for weatherproof hair," said Chris.
+"Water in the air always affects the hair instantly, but I prepped J.Lo's hair with this, which is our go-to for weatherproof hair," said Chris.

-Personally, I also love using the Aquis Anti-Microbial Rapid Turban, £30, which helps dry hair without roughing up the cuticle and causing frizz, and the Undone by George Northwood Blow It Hairdryer, £65, complete with a narrow nozzle to seal the hair cuticle, promote shine and banish frizzy bits.
+Personally, I also love using the Aquis Rapid Dry Turban, which helps dry hair without roughing up the cuticle and causing frizz, and the Dyson Supersonic hairdryer complete with a narrow nozzle to seal the hair cuticle, promote shine and banish frizzy bits.